Modeling Language as a Sequence of Thoughts: Main Design Principles

 \section{Main Design Principles}

 The Thought Gestalt (TG) model learns language as a sequence of sentence-level thoughts using a single transformer stack that functions both as a token decoder and a sentence encoder (Figure~\ref{fig:tg-arch}).
 Concretely, TG processes a document as a sequence of sentence steps.
-At step $t$ the model (i) predicts the tokens of sentence $s_t$ by interleaving causal self-attention over that sentence and cross-attention to a memory of earlier contextualized sentence vectors; then (ii) compresses $s_t$ into a single vector which is written to memory at the next iteration without detaching gradients.
-This section describes the TG architecture, its read/write interface to memory, and the training and data preparation pipelines that enable stable, scalable learning.
+At sentence step $t\in\{1,\dots,T\}$, where $T$ is the number of sentences in the sentence stream, TG (i) predicts the tokens of sentence $t$ by interleaving causal self-attention over its tokens and cross-attention to a working memory of earlier contextualized sentence vectors; and (ii) compresses sentence $t$ into a single vector, $\mathbf{s}_t$, which is written to memory without detaching gradients.
+This section describes the TG architecture, its read/write interface to the working memory, and the training and data preparation pipelines that enable stable, scalable learning.
+For details on batch construction and stochastic regularization, refer to Appendix~\ref{app:add_desings}; for ablations of key TG components see \S\ref{sec:results-ablations}, and for training-time analyses of memory use and gradient flow see Appendix~\ref{app:memory_gate_plots} and Appendix~\ref{sec:comp_grad}.